Capocaccia/NoCheer/README.md

 # NoCheer
 NodeJS command line program that takes in an input and responds with a cheer.

+Ex.

+Give me a J!

+Give me an O!

+Give me an N!

 To run:

 Git Clone